-It is important to understand that if a MOO order is entered, the investor receives the opening price of the stock, which may be different than the price at the previous close.
+It is important to understand that if a MOO order is entered, the investor receives the opening price of the stock, which may be different from the price at the previous close.

-Considering the unpredictable and inherent volatility of the stock market, the price could be a little bit different — or it could be a lot different.
+Considering the unpredictable and inherent volatility of the stock market, the price could be a little bit different — or it could be very different.
 Investors that use MOO orders to try and time the market may be sorely disappointed in their own ability to do so, but only because timing the market is exceedingly difficult.

 Most investors will likely want to avoid trying to weave in and out of the market in the short-term and stick with a long-term plan.
-Some investors may use MOO orders with the intention of taking advantage of price swings, but the variability of the market could bamboozle a new investor.
+Some investors may use MOO orders with the intention of taking advantage of price swings, but the variability of the market could trip up a new investor.